 Gracie Patten joined Credere Associates, LLC as an Office Dog in Training in February 2019 and since 2021 has graduated to full Office Dog.
 Since joining Gracie has honed her skills at stair climbing and pedestrian watching.
-Gracie enjoys spending her office time with Macy and Margo, wrestling all over the office and growling at squeaky toys, and visiting each employee during meal times.
+Gracie enjoys spending her office time with everyone, wrestling all over the office and growling at squeaky toys, and visiting each employee during meal times.
 Her favorite things are blueberries and peanut butter (not necessarily together) from Uncle Stacy and raiding the recycling bin.
 Besides learning the ins and outs of a Phase I report, Gracie aspires to spread joy and happiness throughout the office.
 In her leisure time, she enjoys belly rubs and long walks on the beach.

 Ms. Taiani has worked at Credere since 2011 as a part-time administrative assistant.
 Jenn is a graduate of University of Southern Maine.
 Jenn’s responsibilities included day to day bookkeeping, reproduction, and ordering supplies.
 Jenn is also a notary in the State of Maine.
 Jenn is a dedicated, loving mother of three, who keep her busy and looking forward to her hours in the office.